VictorAlonsoCM/Specialized-Program-Full-Stack-Web-and-Multiplatform-Mobile-App-Development/Front-End-Web-UI-Frameworks-and-Tools--Bootstrap-4/Week-1/README.md

 ![](mobile-web-version.png)

 ## Note: I'm not including images from the final Assignment 1 but the page is available in the folder Bootstrap4/conFusion

+If you want to see the page working in your computer just do this:
+- Install Node JS
+- Open a terminal inside of the folder ***/conFusion/***
+- Type the following comands
+- npm install
+- npm start